-Submissions are now open for our next Season of The John Thaw Initiative - Exploring Mental Health Distress in All its Forms
+Submissions are now closed for our next Season of The John Thaw Initiative - Exploring Mental Health Distress in All its Forms

 The Season will run from April - June 2018

 Deadline for Submissions is Midday on Friday 23rd February 2018